friendsofstrandseq/TranslocatoR/README.md

 for different samples.

-If you want to examine one or more specific regions, you can provide a ```regions``` file containing four columns: 'sample', 'cell', 'start' and 'end'.
+If you want to examine one or more specific regions, you can provide a ```regions``` file containing four columns: 'sample', 'chrom', 'start' and 'end'.
 This file can contains different regions for different samples, just make sure your sample names match those used by MosaiCatcher.